 This post contains links that, if you click on them and make a purchase, will earn me money.
 Regardless, I only recommend products or services that I believe will be good for my readers.
 Thanks for helping me continue to produce great content!

-Here’s a recipe for homemade Black Coffee Ice Cream with a dark, rich flavor that tastes as the aroma of coffee.
+Here’s a recipe for homemade Black Coffee Ice Cream with a dark, rich flavor that tastes as wonderful as the aroma of coffee smells.

 Can ANYTHING taste as good as black coffee smells?
 This recipe for homemade Black Coffee Ice Cream comes close!